Imagine soaring above the New York City skyline in an aerial cable car every day to get to school.

 Cars could gain access from Queens and pedestrians could take an elevator down the supporting legs of the Queensboro Bridge, but a subway stop was still 13 years away from opening.

-For as long as I can remember, I’ve loved snapping photos of the opposing gondola high above the river with Roosevelt Island or New York City in the distance.
+For as long as I can remember, I’ve loved snapping photos of the opposing cable car high above the river with Roosevelt Island or New York City in the distance.

-After years of attempts, I finally captured what I often consider to be my favorite picture of my life: at the very least, my most personal.
+After years of attempts, I finally captured the below photo; which I consider one of my favorite pictures.

 I was honored to discuss creating this image and my experiences as a travel photographer in an interview with the PhotoGrill Web Magazine.
 Below is an excerpt: